 The Division of General Anesthesia encompasses not only general surgery, trauma surgery and surgical oncology but also oversees perioperative services and critical care.
 Stony Brook University Hospital serves as the only Level 1 Trauma center for the nearly 1.5 million people of Suffolk County.
 A 20 bed Surgical Intensive Care Unit which is run by both surgical and anesthesia faculty.
 Additional Critical Care takes place in our Coronary Care Unit, Medical Intensive Care, Pediatric Intensive Care and Neonatal Intensive Care Units.

-- Martin Griffel, MD is Interim Chief Medical Officer for the hospital.
+- Martin Griffel, MD is Associate Chief Medical Officer for the hospital.

 - David Kiamanesh, MD is the Section Chief for Critical Care and is the Faculty Education Leader for the CVICU.
 He has a particular interest in mechanical circulatory support.

-- Shaji Poovathoor, MDis Associate Professor of Clinical Anesthesiology.
-He has a particular interest in resident education and has won numerous teaching awards.
+- Shaji Poovathoor, MD is Associate Professor of Clinical Anesthesiology and the Director of Resident Development.
+He has won numerous teaching awards.

 - Deborah Richman, MB, ChB, FFA(SA) is the Section Chief for Pre-Operative Services and Past President of SPAQI (Society of Perioperative Assessment and Quality Improvement).